EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 Think of this process like a lambda function being passed to a function in a programming language like C++ or C#.
 The `the_q` predication itself will be responsible for "doing something" with the two branches it is passed.
 What, exactly, is specific to the predication.
 We go into this more in the section on  [solving scopal arguments](../pxint/pxint0060ScopalArguments).
 For now, think about scopal arguments as places to put other predications which are acting like programming language "lambda functions".

 Because the MRS is [underspecified](#underspecification), it usually doesn't directly list which predication to put in which scopal argument.
-You figure that out by the process of [creating a well-formed tree](devhowto0020WellFormedTree).
+You figure that out by the process of [creating a scope-resolved mrs](devhowto0020WellFormedTree).
 However, if a predication has a `LBL` that is the same handle as a scopal argument, then that part of the tree *has* been specified and is "locked in place" (i.e. there is no hole there for something else to be).

 #### X (Instance) Variables